Centre-de-Restauration-et-d-Impact/CRI-Designs/README.md

 Illustrate how components or users interact with the system over time for key scenarios.

 - ✅ Sequence Diagram – Submitting and Approving a Testimony
-- ✅ Sequence Diagram – Admin Scheduling a Church Program
-- ✅ Sequence Diagram – User Interacting with a Testimony
 - ✅ Sequence Diagram – Super Admin Automatic Approval Process
 - ✅ Sequence Diagram – User Receiving Google Meet Notification